beardicus/line-us/README.md

 <script type="text/javascript" src="https://unpkg.com/@beardicus/line-us/dist/line-us.min.js"></script>
 ```

-## Usage Basics
+## Setup

+The code in this section is used to set up and configure a new `LineUs` instance.

 ### `LineUs = require('@beardicus/line-us')`

-Import the LineUs class.
-If you're using the prebuilt browser version in a `<script>` tag you should skip this.
+Imports the `LineUs` class.
+If you're using the prebuilt browser version of the library (using a `<script>` tag) you should skip this, as there will already be a global `LineUs` class available.

 ### `bot = new LineUs({opts})`

 Create a `LineUs` instance.
-Optionally pass in an object with any of the following options:
+Optionally, pass in an object to set options:

 ```js
 {